DEBATE WATCH GUIDE

 Debate Watch events are powerful ways to engage students in state or local races—but you have to get students to come, and provide appropriate contexts to reflect.

 Here is a guide to some useful approaches, both for getting students to watch key debates and for helping them reflect in their wake.
+Use the expandable content below to read more or download a PDF of the full Debate Watch Guide resource here.

 - Throw a campus-wide DebateWatch party at an auditorium, sports stadium, or other location with a large screen or multiple TVs.
 Then, break into smaller groups of six to twelve for discussion.
 Make a night of it by soliciting local restaurants to provide free food and inviting a local band to play before the debate starts.